ethanpaneraa/Blog/pages/posts/dont_belive_in_yourself.md

 ## The Start of It

-I decided on a whim that I had just had to pick **something** and see how it goes.
+I decided on a whim that I just had to pick **something** and see how it goes.
 So, I decided to take CS 111 in the fall of my freshman year.
 I struggled, and I wasn't by any means the best student in the class but I wasn't _bad_ at it.

 So, for the sake of feeling like I had some sort of direction, I decided to switch to Computer Science.
 I knew I liked computers and technology, and I knew that I was alright at math and problem-solving, so I thought I could at least try it.